 A collection account is a debt account that has been sold by the original creditor to a third-party debt collection agency.
-This happens when you (the borrower) are delinquent on payments long enough (generally 180 days) for the lender to charge off the loan, which means they consider the account to be a loss—but that doesn’t mean you’re off the hook.
+This happens when you (the borrower) are delinquent on payments long enough (generally 180 days) for the lender to charge off the loan, which means they consider the account to be a loss—but that doesn’t mean you’re off the hook for paying the bill.

 Once the account has been charged off, the original creditor closes your account and often transfers or sells it to a debt collection agency or a debt buyer.
 (Debt buyers typically focus on purchasing debt accounts and they hire debt collection companies to attempt to collect the debt.)